philc/book-notes/business/founders - jimmy soni.md

 * "Network effects trump everything else" and Paypal got to email payments first, and to eBay.
-* "Given a teetering market and a take-no-prisoners competitor, Thiel and others in the company began considring an alternative course.
+* "Given a teetering market and a take-no-prisoners competitor, Thiel and others in the company began considering an alternative course.
 'A lot of us came to the conclusion that this would be a winner-take-all market, and that this should be a single company.
 Or both of us would spend ourselves into oblivion."
 * X.com's initial offer for Paypal was 92/8% releative valuation!
-  * Final relval was 50-50.
+  * Final relative valuation was 50-50.
 * Elon wasn't excited: "To put Confinity on par with his own company was bad enough, but especially so when he considered X.com's lead in non-eBay accounts.
 He wasn't overly worried about market trends, user growth, burn rate, or the competitive landscape -- X.com could have won through will